Mexico starts investigation in Wal-Mart bribery case

-The Mexican federal comptroller's office said it has begun checking the federal paperwork and permits Wal-Mart de Mexico, known as Walmex WALMEXV.MX, obtained to open and operate its stores in Mexico.
+The Mexican federal comptroller's office said it had begun checking the federal paperwork and permits that Wal-Mart de Mexico, known as Walmex WALMEXV.MX, obtained to open and operate its stores in Mexico.

+Mexican President Felipe Calderon rounded on Wal-Mart during a speech in Houston, Texas, on Wednesday.

+"This makes me very indignant," he told a gathering of members of the Mexican community.
+"The company has certainly generated many jobs in Mexico and done good things, but what's not right is doing business on the basis of bribes."

-The comptroller's office added that it would ask U.S. authorities for information on the case, in order to carry out its investigation and that the federal government would take action if wrongdoing by public officials was detected.
+The comptroller's office said it would ask U.S. authorities for information on the case in order to carry out its investigation and that the federal government would take action if wrongdoing by public officials was detected.

+A spokesman for Walmex said the company had not been informed of any investigation in Mexico.

-Mexican politicians had been calling for an investigation into Wal-Mart even though the economy ministry had initially said the allegations were not a federal matter.
+Mexican politicians had been calling for a probe into Wal-Mart, even though the economy ministry had initially said the allegations were not a federal matter.

-Guillermo Tamborrel, a senator for President Felipe Calderon's conservative ruling National Action Party (PAN), said the scandal had tarnished Mexico's reputation.
+Guillermo Tamborrel, a senator from Calderon's conservative National Action Party, said the scandal had tarnished Mexico's reputation.

 "We cannot let an international company come and corrupt our authorities," Tamborrel told Reuters.